What the law actually gives you: data broker rights by state

 Do data brokers actually comply with deletion requests?

 Compliance varies widely.
-Large, well-known brokers (Spokeo, Whitepages, BeenVerified) generally process deletion requests within 30–45 days, especially for California residents.
+Larger, better-known data brokers generally process deletion requests within 30–45 days, especially for California residents.
 Smaller or less scrupulous brokers may ignore requests, delay indefinitely, or re-add your data from public records within months.
-This is why ongoing monitoring is important — a one-time deletion request is rarely permanent.
+This is why ongoing monitoring matters — a one-time deletion request is rarely permanent.

 Under CCPA, brokers have 45 calendar days to process a deletion request (extendable by 45 days with notice).
 In practice, most brokers complete removal within 2–4 weeks.
 However, your data may reappear within 3–6 months as brokers re-aggregate from public records, voter rolls, property records, and other sources.
 Continuous monitoring and re-submission of removal requests is the only reliable way to keep your data off broker sites long-term.